 March 13, 2025

 Few things are more frustrating than a clogged drain.
-Whether it's a slow-draining sink, a backed-up shower, or a completely blocked toilet, a drain clog can disrupt your entire day.
-But what causes these clogs, and how can you prevent them from happening in the first place?
+Whether it’s a slow kitchen sink, a backed-up shower, or a completely blocked toilet, drain clogs can disrupt your entire day.

 1. Hair Buildup

-Hair is one of the most frequent culprits of clogged bathroom drains.
-Over time, strands of hair combine with soap scum and other debris, forming tough blockages that slow water flow.
+Hair is one of the most common causes of bathroom drain clogs.
+It binds with soap scum and debris, forming stubborn blockages.

 How to Prevent It: